-Be cautious, even when booking through websites like Expedia.
-If the rental car company is an unknown name, be sure to check the online reviews before you book.
+Be cautious, even when booking through reputable websites like Discover Cars.
+If the rental car company is an unknown name, be sure to check the online reviews and customer ratings before you book.

 If you don’t you may end up with a sub-par, dirty car, hidden fees that double the cost when you arrive, or a long wait that eats into your vacation time.

 Puerto Rico road signs are in Spanish

 Although Puerto Rico is part of the United States, Spanish is the official language.
 Road signs are all written in Spanish.
 So, it’s a good idea to learn some Spanish before visiting the island.